kaltura/playkit-android-googlecast/README.md

 This will enable a cast icon in the tool bar menu item.

 For the expanded controller for the receiver application.
-Lauch an activity which extents to Cast framework class `ExpandedControllerActivity`.
+Launch an activity which extents to Cast framework class `ExpandedControllerActivity`.
 Then in this activity's menu inflation method, app has to setup the `MediaRouteButton`,

 ```kotlin